What can I do if a named executor fails to probate a will within 60 days in North Carolina?

 Detailed Answer

-Under North Carolina law, an executor named in a will must qualify by filing for probate within 60 days of the decedent’s death.
+Under North Carolina law, an executor named in a will generally must apply to qualify within 60 days after the decedent’s death.
 If the executor does not file within that time, beneficiaries and interested parties can take action to move the estate administration forward.

 North Carolina General Statutes allow for removal of a personal representative who neglects or refuses to qualify.
-Specifically, N.C.G.S. § 28A-6-1 authorizes any interested person—such as a residuary beneficiary—to petition the clerk of superior court to remove the named executor.
-When the clerk grants this petition, the court issues letters of administration with the will annexed to the petitioner.
-You then step into the role of administrator and gain all duties and powers the original executor would have held.
+Specifically, N.C.G.S. § 28A-6-1 authorizes the clerk of superior court to remove a personal representative in certain circumstances, but when a person named as executor fails to apply to qualify within 60 days after death, the clerk may issue letters of administration with the will annexed to a person entitled to apply under Chapter 28A.
+You then step into the role of administrator and gain the duties and powers of a personal representative acting under the will.

-To initiate this process, file a petition in the clerk’s office of the county where the decedent lived.
+To initiate this process, file an application or petition in the clerk’s office of the county where the decedent lived.
 Include:

-The clerk will schedule a hearing and require you to notify all interested parties at least 10 days in advance.
-If the clerk finds sufficient grounds—namely neglect or refusal to serve—they will remove the executor and issue letters of administration with will annexed to you.
+The clerk may require notice and a hearing before acting.
+If the clerk finds sufficient grounds—namely neglect or refusal to serve—they may issue letters of administration with the will annexed to a qualified applicant.

-If the named executor later qualifies but then mismanages the estate or continues to neglect duties, beneficiaries can also seek removal under N.C.G.S. § 28A-6-2.
-That statute covers removal for causes such as willful waste, mismanagement of assets, or other neglect of duty.
+If the named executor later qualifies but then mismanages the estate or continues to neglect duties, beneficiaries can also seek removal under N.C.G.S. § 28A-9-1.
+That statute covers removal for causes such as wasting, embezzlement, mismanagement of assets, or other grounds for revocation.

 Once you receive letters of administration with the will annexed, you take on all responsibilities: collecting assets, paying debts, filing tax returns, and distributing property according to the will.